 Before joining the Department of Comparative Literature at UMass Amherst, Jeremi held appointments at the Korean National University of the Arts (Seoul, South Korea), Massey University (Wellington, New Zealand), Bogazici University (Istanbul, Turkey), Emerson College European Campus (Well, the Netherlands) and the Université Libre de Bruxelles (Brussels, Belgium).

-He is the author of The Cinema of Alexander Sokurov: Figures of Paradox (Wallflower/Columbia, 2014), and editor of Directory of World Cinema: Belgium (with Marcelline Block, Intellect/Chicago, 2014), The Global Auteur: the Politic of Authorship in 21st Century Cinema (with Seung-hoon Jeong, Bloomsbury, 2016), On Women's Films Across Worlds and Generations (with Ivone Margulies, Bloomsbury, 2019) as well as of the forthcoming After Kubrick: a Filmmaker's Legacy (Bloomsbury, 2020) and Fredric Jameson and Film Theory: Space, Representation and Allegory in a Globalizing Age (with Keith Wagner and Michael Cramer, Rutgers UP, 2020).
-His current research includes a monograph on contemporary Polish cinema and a short book in French on the representations of mud in world cinema, L'attrait de la boue (Yellow Now, 2020).
+He is the author of The Cinema of Alexander Sokurov: Figures of Paradox (Wallflower/Columbia, 2014), and editor of Directory of World Cinema: Belgium (with Marcelline Block, Intellect/Chicago, 2014), The Global Auteur: the Politic of Authorship in 21st Century Cinema (with Seung-hoon Jeong, Bloomsbury, 2016), On Women's Films Across Worlds and Generations (with Ivone Margulies, Bloomsbury, 2019), After Kubrick: a Filmmaker's Legacy (Bloomsbury, 2020) and Fredric Jameson and Film Theory: Marxism, Allegory, and Geopolitics in World Cinema (with Keith Wagner and Michael Cramer, Rutgers UP, 2022).
+His current research includes a monograph on contemporary Polish cinema and a short book in French on the representations of mud in world cinema, L'attrait de la boue (Yellow Now, 2022).

-He is editor of Studies in World Cinema (Brill, 2020), alongside Anna Grgic, Olivia Khoo and Savaş Arslan.
+He is associate editor of Studies in World Cinema (Brill, 2020), alongside Eva Jørholt, Anna Grgic, and Olivia Khoo.